airpick/studyNotes/Code/Web/cssNotes.md

 2. Foreground and background colors need sufficient contrast so colorblind users can distinguish them.

 The WCAG-recommended contrast ratio of 4.5:1 applies for color use as well as gray-scale combinations.

+### 11.4 Hyperlinks
+Screen Readers have the ability to only hear the links available on a page.

+Screen readers do this by reading the link text, or what's between the anchor (`<a>`) tags.
+Having a list of "click here" or "read more" links isn't helpful.

+Instead, webpages should use brief but descriptive text within the a tags to provide more meaning for these users.